danlm/Nial-dev/BuildNial/README.md

 Each feature is given a name in all capitals thst is the name of its subdirectory.
 The current set of features are:

-DEBUGINCLUDED	adds DEBUG capability to basic nial MEMSPACES       supports shared memory spaces
-NCOMPLEX        complex arithmetic package
+DEBUGINCLUDED	adds DEBUG capability to basic nial MEMSPACES       supports shared memory spaces  (Linux/OSX) NCOMPLEX        complex arithmetic package
-NDYNLOAD        supports dynamic loading
-NFILES          simple file features
+NDYNLOAD        supports dynamic loading (Linux/OSX) NFILES          simple file features
 NIALDSP         digital signal processing support NIAL_FFTW       fast fourier transform support NSFML_AUDIO     Audio support
-NTABLES         user hash tables for associative array features PROCESS         Unix style process control
-SOCKETS         Unix socket support
+NTABLES         user hash tables for associative array features PROCESS         Unix style process control (Linux/OSX) SOCKETS         Unix/Windows socket support
 QSORT           Quicksort algorithm
-REGEXP          Posix regular expression support SPROCESS        support for streams
-WINPROCESS      process support for Windows
+REGEXP          Posix regular expression support (Linux/OSX) SPROCESS        support for streams (Lnux/OSX) WINPROCESS      process support for Windows (Windows)

 The subdirectory for a feature has one or more files and a subdirectory of src files.
 For example, the REGEXP directory has: